nzkurtz/Authors/README.md

 ## How It Works

 1. **Fetch Coauthors**
-   Pulls works authored by a target author from OpenAlex (before 2015), extracts coauthors, filters out initials-only names, and counts occurrences.
+   Pulls works authored by a target author from OpenAlex, extracts coauthors, filters out initials-only names, and counts occurrences.

 2. **Infer Gender**
    Uses the `gender-guesser` library to infer the gender of each coauthor using their first name.